A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Numerical Simulations

 In this subsection, we compare the performances of classical ESPRIT in \Cref{alg:TraESPRIT}, the proposed G-ESPRIT in \Cref{alg:G-ESPRIT}, to other popular DoA estimation methods such as MUSIC~\cite{schmidt1986multiple}, and G-MUSIC~\cite{vallet2012improved,Vallet2015Performance}.

-\Cref{fig:compare_widely_spaced} compares the MSEs of the aforementioned four DoA estimation methods as a function of the (relative) signal-to-noise ratio (SNR), in the case of widely-spaced DoAs (\Cref{ass:widely_spaced}) and under the same settings as in \Cref{fig:correlated}.
-In this case, the subspace separation conditions in \Cref{ass:subspace} for the two sources are at relative SNR $-5.2 \SI{}{dB}$ and $-1.5\SI{}{dB}$, and are marked as vertical dotted lines.
-Note interestingly that a \emph{phase transition} behavior can be observed for all subspace methods.
-When the SNR exceeds the first phase transition threshold, the MSE experiences a significant drop.
-Upon surpassing the second phase transition threshold, the G-ESPRIT outperforms the classical ESPRIT method.
+Fig.~\ref{fig:compare_widely_spaced} compares the MSEs of the aforementioned four DoA estimation methods as a function of the (relative) signal-to-noise ratio (SNR), in the case of widely-spaced DoAs.
+The noise power is set as $\sigma^2 = 1$.
+In this case, the minimum subspace separation condition in \Cref{ass:subspace} for the four sources is satisfied at relative SNR $-3.5 \mathrm{dB}$, as indicated by the vertical dotted lines.
+Interestingly, a clear \emph{phase-transition} behavior can be observed for all subspace-based methods.
 This is an empirical manifestation of the counterintuitive large-dimensional behavior of SCM eigenspectral discussed in \Cref{theo:spikes}.
-We observe in this widely-spaced DoA setting that both MUSIC and G-MUSIC are close to the CRB, as in line with~\cite{Vallet2015Performance}, and the improved G-ESPRIT outperforms the classical ESPRIT.
-It should be noted, that as the SNR increases, there is still a relatively large performance gap between ESPRIT and the CRB.
-It appears that ESPRIT is sub-optimal in this setting, as a consequence of the choice of small $\Delta = 1$.
+For widely spaced DoAs, G-ESPRIT outperforms classical ESPRIT over the SNR range of $[-4, 8]$ dB, whereas its performance advantage becomes marginal at high SNRs.
+Moreover, ESPRIT-type methods yield significantly higher MSEs than MUSIC-type methods in this setting.
 To have a theoretical grasp of this empirical observation, a second-order behavior analysis is needed.

-We then compare in \Cref{fig:compare_closely_spaced} the MSEs of four subspace methods for closely-spaced DoAs in \Cref{ass:closely_spaced}, and under the same settings as in \Cref{fig:closely}.
-The subspace separations for two sources occur at relative $\text{SNR}=-3.6 \SI{}{dB}$ and $-1.5 \SI{}{dB}$, respectively, We observe that the classical MUSIC performs poorly and has a relatively large MSE in this setting, in accordance with the inconsistency proven in \cite{Vallet2015Performance}.
-Different from the case of widely-spaced DoA in \Cref{fig:compare_widely_spaced}, here the proposed G-ESPRIT beats classical ESPRIT and gets close to the CRB.
-We believe that this is due to the better choice of large $\Delta = N/3$.
+We then compare in Fig.~\ref{fig:compare_closely_spaced} the MSEs of four subspace methods for closely-spaced DoAs.
+To further assess robustness, a deterministic signal model is adopted, where the empirical covariance of the source signals is constructed to match the prescribed power matrix $\mathbf{P}$.
+The minimum subspace separation among the four sources occurs at a relative SNR of $1.8~\mathrm{dB}$.
+We observe that the classical MUSIC performs poorly and has a relatively large MSE in this setting, in accordance with the inconsistency proven in \cite{Vallet2015Performance}.
+Different from the case of widely-spaced DoA in Fig.~\ref{fig:compare_widely_spaced}, here the proposed G-ESPRIT beats classical ESPRIT over a wide SNR range (approximately $4-18$ dB) and gets close to the CRB.
+We believe that this is due to the better choice of large $\Delta$.
+We also note that the slight apparent rise of the ESPRIT curve in the mid-SNR region is only caused by line smoothing; the actual simulated MSE values remain monotonically decreasing.